 She had the opportunity to achieve her Lean Six Sigma Blackbelt and graduated from the Health Leadership Academy at UC San Diego Health.
 This brought her great purpose – the ability to be at the forefront of Physician and Staff burnout prevention and treatment and to make positive changes for her patients on a larger scale within the healthcare system.

-She recently transitioned to a UC San Diego Health Concierge Medicine practice, allowing her more time to build meaningful relationships with her patients, resulting better in health outcomes, and achieving a true work-life balance.
-She likes to think her Physician Coach reinvigorated her joy in medicine, and she wants to pay it forward.
-She is currently in coach training at The Life Coach School, with a goal to work with Physicians, and reveal that everything you need is right within you.
+She recently began working at a UC San Diego Health Concierge Medicine practice, which she feels allows her more time to build meaningful relationships with her patients, resulting better in health outcomes, and achieving a true work-life balance.
+She credits her physician coach with reinvigorating her joy in medicine, and she wants to pay it forward.
+She is currently in coach training at The Life Coach School, with a goal to work with physicians.

 In her free time, she enjoys playing the piano, songwriting, meditating, reading non-fiction, having great meals and conversation with close friends, playing with her loving golden retriever and golden doodle, and attending concerts and traveling throughout the United States with her husband.

 Career Advice From the Experts and Leaders in Healthcare Careers